Glideh/jquery-particles-burst/README.markdown

 _default: 100_

-The move radius in pixel
+The translation radius in pixel

     $('#emitter').pburst({partoffset: 200});